-You can click on the number to jump to that question, or sit back, grab some coffee and read straight through!
+You can click on the item to jump to that question, or sit back, grab some coffee and read straight through!

 I am having a problem with slow-cooker cooking.
 I got a new cooker and now everything—even pot roast—is turning out dry!
 Any ideas on what I’m doing wrong?